Hastings Probate Registry Contact Details.

 Please note that Hastings Probate Registry is a branch of the Court and doeHastings Probate Registry s NOT deal with registering births deaths or marriages.
 Click here for Registrars of Births, Deaths and Marriages.

 Hastings Probate Registry is a sub-office of Brighton Probate Registry Office.
-However, we understand from Brighton Probate Registry Office that Hastings Probate Registry Office is no longer open, and Hastings people will have to travel to Brighton or Maidstone.
+However, we understand from Brighton Probate Registry Office that Hastings Probate Registry Office is no longer open, and Hastings people will have to use Brighton.
 This may make handing over the work to us a real life saver.
 Click the link below if you would like professional help, or just a free Guide to Probate.

 The Hastings Probate Registry Office